Yes. We really are THE Library of Congress.

 The Prints & Photographs Division takes care of 14 million of the Library's pictures and features more than 1 million through online catalogs.
 Offering historical photo collections through Flickr is a welcome opportunity to share some of our most popular images more widely.

-REMINDER: The mission of the Library of Congress is to make its resources available and useful.
+REMINDER: The mission of the Library of Congress is to engage, inspire, and inform Congress and the American people with a universal and enduring source of knowledge and creativity.
 The Library offers broad public access to a wide range of information, including historical materials that may contain offensive language or negative stereotypes.
 Such materials must be viewed in the context of the relevant time period.
 The Library of Congress does not endorse the views expressed in such materials.

 To learn more about us ...